Published May 26, 2020 • 4 minute read

 How BCS Helps

 The above outlines some of the most basic details of liability coverage.
 Added to this are complicated indemnity clauses, insurance requirements, and other sneaky contract provisions which all contribute to the complexity of adequate insurance review.
-That's why BCS exists: to relieve you of the stressful responsibility of parsing out verbose insurance jargon and of the hours of paperwork needed to review insurance requirements correctly.
+That's why BCS's full-service option exists: to relieve you of the stressful responsibility of parsing out verbose insurance jargon and of the hours of paperwork needed to review insurance requirements correctly.

-Passing the administrative baton to BCS means improving your insurance status, never mishandling a lapse in coverage, mitigating inadequate insurance language, avoiding costly litigation, achieving desirable loss transfer when claims inevitably arise, and maintaining the necessary bandwidth for you to do the job you were hired to do.
-You've got everything to lose; don't put yourself at risk by ignoring your certificates.
+Passing the administrative baton to BCS's full-service solution means improving your insurance status, never mishandling a lapse in coverage, mitigating inadequate insurance language, avoiding costly litigation, achieving desirable loss transfer when claims inevitably arise, and maintaining the necessary bandwidth for you to do the job you were hired to do.

 To learn more about certificates of insurance and risk management, answer any other questions you may have about the difference between certificate holders and additional insureds, or to Schedule a Demo of how BCS can help you and your business, Contact Us Today.